UPPER BLEPHAROPLASTY (EYELID LIFT)

 HOW MANY TYPES OF PROCEDURE EXIST?

-The upper eyelid anatomy if complex for such a relatively small area of tissue.
+The upper eyelid anatomy is complex for such a relatively small area of tissue.
 Each person has unique anatomic characteristics defining his / her facial identity.
 The skin of the eyelids is very thin and has no fatty layer underneath.
-The muscle that lifts the eyelid and the orbital fat have to be evaluated before deciding about which surgical technique will be used.
+The muscle that lifts the eyelid and the orbital fat have to be evaluated before deciding which surgical technique will be used.

 AM I CANDIDATE FOR PROCEDURE?